BBC-001: my Acorn BBC Model B, Issue 7Permalink

-In the summer of 1982 my parents bought me an Acorn BBC Model B - an 8-bit home computer that was developed specifically for the BBC Computer Literacy Project.
+In the summer of 1982 my parents gifted me an Acorn BBC Model B - an 8-bit home computer that was developed specifically for the BBC Computer Literacy Project.
 It was quite expensive - NLG 1999 back then (corrected for inflation that would be € 2350 in 2024!).
+At the time, they realised that knowledge of computers would become very important, so they wanted me to have a “serious” computer.

 I worked through the summer of 1983 to save up enough money to buy a 5.25” floppy drive (NLG 450), an Intel 8271 disc controller chip (NLG 100), plus an EPROM with Disc Filing System software and other required parts and of course a couple of floppy discs (about NLG 100).
 Each floppy disc would hold up to 200 kilobytes of data.

-In 2018 I re-discovered my BBC Micro; I decided to bring it back to life and see if my old data (on cassette tape as well as floppy discs) could be recovered.
+In January 2018 I re-discovered my BBC Micro; I decided to bring it back to life and see if my old floppies and cassette tapes could be recovered.

-Assuming that the machine or floppy drive would need major repairs after all these years, I bought a refurbished Acorn BBC Micro from Mark at RetroClinic via his eBay store to have at least one “known good” reference machine.
+Assuming that the machine or floppy drive would need major maintenance after all these years, I bought a refurbished Acorn BBC Micro from Mark Haysman at RetroClinic via his eBay store to have at least one “known good” reference machine.

 He mentioned that most Beebs only needed their ‘RIFA’ capacitors replaced in the power supply so he shipped a replacement kit.
 And indeed - I now had a “new” BBC Micro, as well as my original Beeb in full working order!
 This was the start of my collection.